ilbers/isar/doc/user_manual.md

 variables:

- - `IMAGE_FILE_HOST` and `IMAGE_FILE_CHROOT` are the paths of the output image (including extension) in the host or buildchroot.
+ - `IMAGE_FILE_HOST` and `IMAGE_FILE_CHROOT` are the paths of the output image (including extension) in the host or schroot rootfs.
- - `SUDO_CHROOT` is a prefix you can use to have a command run inside the buildchroot.
+ - `SUDO_CHROOT` is a prefix you can use to have a command run inside the imager schroot rootfs.

-If the code you provide in `IMAGE_CMD` requires the building and/or installation of additional packages in the buildchroot, you can specify this:
+If the code you provide in `IMAGE_CMD` requires the building and/or installation of additional packages in the imager schroot rootfs, you can specify this:
 ```
 IMAGER_BULID_DEPS:my_image = "my_command"
 IMAGER_INSTALL:my_image = "my_command"